ohowe1/SpectatorModeRewrite/readme.md

 #If this is true the message with a new version, or up to date message will appear
 update-checker: true

 # If a hostile mob is within this distance, the player will not be allowed into spectator mode.
-0 is off
+0 is off.
 closest-hostile: 0

 # This will detach leads when a player enters spectator mode with /s